tyrtyrych/BeginningJavaScript/05-loops/readme.md

         var index;

         for (index = 0; index < message.length; index = index + 1) {
-            // if it's not a vowel, concatentate it to the result if (!isVowel(message.charAt(index))) {
+            // if it's not a vowel, concatenate it to the result if (!isVowel(message.charAt(index))) {
                 result = result + message.charAt(index);
             }